5 Days of Hajj: A Simple Step-by-Step Guide for First-Time Pilgrims

 • Go to Makkah for Tawaaf-e-Ziyarah and Sa’i between Safa and Marwah.

 • Return to Mina for the night before Fajr.
+(VERY IMPORTANT!)

 Day 4 & 5: 11th–12th Dhul Hijjah – Rami Days in Mina